run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 Two environment variables are sent to the container: LEARNING_RATE

-BIN: with a default value /usr/local/bin, which the researcher can override.
+* LEARNING_RATE: with a default value of 0.1, which the Researcher can override.

-HOME: with a default /home, which the user cannot override.
+* EPOCHS: with a default of 100, which the Researcher __cannot__ override.

 ### Special: Array of PVCs